Ethra8/history_beyond_myth/README.md

     4. Every once in a while, we organize some visits to emblematic sights related to the curious coincidences found between history and myth.
 Join in!

 ### [ARTHUR I PAGE](https://englishgrows.com/history_beyond_myth/arthur_I.html)
 States the curious coincidences found between the legendary King Arthur, and the nephew of the childless King Richard "the Lionheart", who had formally named Count Arthur I of Brittany his heir, when this latter was only 3 years old.
 Count Arthur also had a tragic and fatal ending when he fought against the man who was to become *King John 'Lackland'* after he captured and supposedly murdered Arthur when he was 16 years old, and was supported by most of the continental territories who had been ruled by Richard.
-These facts are ordered in the following sections, each containing a caption on the bottom of the section, from medieval manuscripts related to the investigation which are all referrenced through tiptools:
+These facts are ordered in the following sections, each containing a caption on the bottom of the section, from medieval manuscripts related to the investigation which are all referenced through tiptools that display on hover:
 1. **Heir to King Richard the Lionheart**
 2. **Retained by the King of France**
 3. **Death of King Richard I**